-Street Market applications: With summer fast approaching, it is time to think about our annual Woodborough Street Market on Saturday July 21st.
-Plenty of activities are planned for the day and if you want to have a stall please complete one of our application forms.
+Street Market July 21st: With summer fast approaching, it is time to think about our annual Woodborough Street Market on Saturday July 21st from 1pm to 4pm.
+Sullivan’s Sword dancers will perform and there will be a village dog show – just just two of the activities on the Governor’s Field on the day.
+Craft stalls, skittles, bouncy castle and food will all be part of the fun.
+If you want to have a stall, it’s not too late so please complete one of our application forms.
 You will find all the details here.
 We hope to see plenty of folk in our village on the day!

 Brian Leafe Tribute: A lovely evening was organised at the Nag’s Head on Saturday May 5th to honour WCA former president Brian Leafe, who passed away last September.
 A hog roast was held in his honour with his son Tim taking charge of the roasting.
 His wife Mavis and children Jenny, Nigel and Val also attended as did many of his friends and colleagues from the village and farther afield.
 A bench was unveiled at the pub by the WCA trustees with a plaque to honour all his hard work and dedication to the community.
 It will be installed at the cricket ground behind the village hall in due course.
 Thanks to everyone who helped organise the hog roast and the bench dedication.
 It was an excellent evening!
 More photos here!